 So once the pre-launch process is completed we can begin the link generation campaign itself.

-There are thousands of operators we use which we add to your keyword (in this case “flooring” for example) to make a highly specific search query that filters out any irrelevant results.
+There are thousands of operators we use which we add to your keyword to make a highly specific search query that filters out any irrelevant results.

-Our team then collects these results and formats them in excel with the “type” or query and the type of link generation strategy used (more on this in a second.)
+Our team then collects these results and formats them in a Google sheets doc with the “type” or query and the type of link generation strategy used (more on this in a second.)

-The next step is to decide what specific types of links we are after.
+The next step is to decide what specific types of links we are looking to build.
 All our strategies are 100% white hat and building all link types is advised.
-Based on the budget & goals for the site we will select the most effective links for the campaign.
+Based on the budget & goals for the site we will select the most effective link strategies for the campaign.

-In more “boring” industries some link types may not be possible.
+In more “boring” industries some link types may not be possible (for example influencer marketing/bloggers etc).
 As a result we use re-placement techniques that essentially open 10 times more linking opportunities just from positioning your business in a slightly different way.
 For example; influencer marketing vs link building.

 The next stage is to build the strategy.
 This is the exact specific tasks that will be implemented with the specified dates of completion.
 Based on the link types selected we will organise the velocity of outreach, content & link placement to ensure a steady flow of links and avoid spiking link generation all on one day and then having nothing generated for the rest of the month.